What does a Sign Installer do?

 Qualifications

-- High school diploma or equivalent required; vocational training or degree in a related field is a plus.
+- High school diploma or equivalent required; vocational training or certification in sign installation is a plus.

 - Excellent problem-solving skills and attention to detail.